ga-wdi-boston/html-css-layout/README.md

 ## Historic CSS Layout

-So far, we've mostly talked about using CSS for styling our page - adding colors, fonts, etc. Next, we'll be examining how CSS can be used to control a webpage's layout.
+So far, we've mostly talked about using CSS for styling our page - adding colors, fonts, etc. In this talk, we'll be examining how CSS can be used to control a webpage's layout.

 Back in the 90s, layout was accomplished using tables (`<table>`), which had